 Pitzer College #1 in Nation among All Undergraduate Institutions for Most Fulbright Awardees

 Claremont, Calif.
 (October 31, 2012) — For the third consecutive year, The Chronicle of Higher Education ranked Pitzer College as the top producer of Fulbright students and alumni among all US undergraduate colleges in the "bachelor's institutions" category.
-This is the ninth year in a row that Pitzer College students and alumni are national leaders in Fulbright Fellowships per thousand students.
+This is the ninth year that Pitzer College students and alumni are national leaders in Fulbright Fellowships per thousand students.
 With nineteen 2012-13 Fulbright Fellows, Pitzer had more Fulbright winners than many major research institutions, including Stanford University, Cornell University and Princeton University.

 Pitzer is ranked first among all US liberal arts colleges.
 In recent years, approximately 10 percent of The College's graduating class has won Fulbright Fellowships.